 Distinguishing right from left also never occurs in isolation.
 Hospitals and other health settings are busy and complex places to work in.
 Doctors are often subject to distractions while working; receiving telephone calls, cardiac monitors bleeping, taking questions from colleagues, patients and their relatives—the clinical environment can be very challenging.
-Even the background noise was enough to throw some medical students off.

 In research we published in Medical Education, we explored the impact of such interruptions on medical students’ ability to correctly discriminate right from left.
 While objectively measuring 234 medical students’ ability to distinguish right from left, we subjected them to the typical ambient noise of a ward environment and interrupted them with clinical questions.

 Our findings were startling.
 Even the background noise of a ward environment was enough to throw some medical students off when making right-left judgements.
 Asking them a series of questions while they were trying to distinguish right from left had an even greater impact.
 The “distraction effect” was greater for older and female students.

 An individual’s ability to self-determine how well they could distinguish right from left was also often imprecise.
 So many students thought they were good at distinguishing right from left when, objectively measured, they weren’t.

 Those who have difficulty in telling right from left often develop their own techniques—for example, placing their left thumb at right angles to their index finger to make an “L” representation for their “left” side.
 It appears however that these techniques remain fallible and fail to combat this issue in all cases.